alex-michaud/bun-hono-boilerplate/README.md

 ### 3. Install [Hono](https://hono.dev/)

 Hono is the framework that will be used to build the API.
+To install it, run the following command:

 ```bash
 bun add hono
 ```

 ### 4. Create a .env file

+We will use environment variables to configure the API.
+Create a `.env` file

 ```bash
 touch .env